Add this page to your book

 Item alerts are messages attached to items for a specific circulation event to inform staff of a condition that requires their action.
 Alert messages must be acknowledged or, in the case of temporary ones, deleted by clearing in order for the event to proceed.
 Multiple alerts, both persistent and temporary can be added to a single item.
 In some cases, staff can add identical alerts to multiple items simultaneously.
 Some screens also have an Alerts column that provides a Manage button to quickly open the Alert manager an existing alert.
 Messages can be edited here and temporary ones cleared one at a time.
 Batch functions are not available in manage alerts.

 Alert messages are assigned an alert event type when created.
 This type governs the kind of circulation event that controls when the alert message appears.
-Currently, PINES has only implemented two types: Normal Check In and Normal Checkout.
+Currently, PINES has only implemented three types: Normal checkout and checkin, Normal checkin, and Normal checkout.
 No other alert type should be used by PINES libraries.

 Normal Check In alerts halt the check in process and Normal Checkout alerts halt the checkout process.
-Items can have both alert types.
+Normal checkout and checkin alerts halt both checkin and checkout processes.
 Libraries with self-checkout devices that do not accommodate alert messages may wish to set alert messages for only check in so that staff can monitor the number of pieces returned, for example.

 There are two kinds of alert messages: persistent and temporary.

 Persistent alerts will display every time the alert event occurs and can only be removed by cataloging staff.
 They are typically added when the item is cataloged although they can be added retrospectively.
 A persistent alert message might indicate the number of pieces comprising the item, such as the number of CDs in an audiobook.
 The alert event can be just check in, just checkout, or both check in and checkout.
 Multiple persistent alert messages for events can be added to an item.
 The alert message must be acknowledged to complete the action.